dalisko/Applied_Machine_Learning_HW/README.md

 # AML
-Repository for Applied Machine Learning Coursework
+Repository for Applied Machine Learning Coursework.
+These assignments are part of the Applied Machine Learning course taught during the fall of 2019 at Cornell Tech by Dr. Nathan Kallus.